 Coronado is one of the best places to base yourself in San Diego if you don’t want to rent a car.
 Not only do you save on parking — it’s difficult to park on Coronado, to begin with, and most Coronado, California hotels charge handsomely for the privilege.
 Biking and the use of golf carts to get around are highly encouraged.

 Can I walk to restaurants from Coronado Island hotels?

-Yes, you can walk to some of the best Coronado restaurants from all Coronado hotels on this list except Loews Coronado Bay Resort which is located about 4 miles south of the heart of Orange Avenue.
+Yes, you can walk to some of the best Coronado restaurants from all Coronado hotels on this list except Loews Coronado Bay Resort, located about 4 miles south of the heart of Orange Avenue.
 They do operate a complimentary shuttle to Orange Avenue.

 Coronado is also an excellent spot for foodies.
-Most of the restaurants are casual in nature but there are a few fine dining experiences sprinkled in.
+Most of the restaurants are casual in nature, but a few fine dining experiences are sprinkled in.

 Can you visit Hotel del Coronado?